 - Practice questions and answers – take some time ahead of your interview to think about the types of questions you may be asked and also, to prepare some questions you might want to ask about Optical Express and the position for which you are applying.

 “Be yourself!
-I can’t emphasis this enough and have confidence in who you are and what you have to offer.
-I’m always looking for someone who has a can-do type of attitude, no-one has all the answers or skills but a positive attitude goes a long way” – Tom Waddell, Recruitment Manager
+I can’t emphasise this enough and have confidence in who you are and what you have to offer.
+I’m always looking for someone who has a can-do type of attitude, no-one has all the answers or skills but a positive attitude goes a long way” – Tom, Recruitment Manager

 Remember: “You never get a second chance to make a first impression.”
 Don’t underestimate the importance of making an impact in the first few minutes of meeting your interviewer.
 Remember that your first impression may also be to the receptionist or other staff – in fact, all the people you meet when going for the interview will be assessing how well you would fit in their company.
 So here are some general guidelines to help you make the right impression at the right time.